 Agnes Laut has done more than any living writer to make the work of the pioneer explorers and traders of Canada known to the world.
-Her books, The Conquest of the Great North-West, Pathfinders of the West, and Vikings of the Pacific, prepared after conscientious research in the archives of the Old World and the New, and after the author had personally traced the wanderings of many of the explorers, give illuminating accounts of the heroic days of Canadian history.
+Her books, The Conquest of the Great North-West, Pathfinders of the West, and Vikings of the Pacific, prepared after conscientious research in the archives of the Old World and the New, and after the author had personally traced the wanderings of many of the explorers, give illuminating accounts of the heroic days of in moulding public opinion in the struggle leading up to Confederation.
+When over seventy years old he undertook to write a history of the Loyalists of America and Their Times.
+His work contains valuable information, but the vigour he displayed in his early literary work is lacking.